johnbuonassisi/CommonDataLayer/docs/schema_registry.md

 ### Technical Description

-Schema Registy (also, `SR` for short) is responible for storing configuration about the data types handled by CDL.
-Schema Registry is a persistant graph database, that can be interfaced via grpc (other means of interaction are in progresss).
+Schema registry (also, `SR` for short) is responsible for storing configuration about the data types handled by CDL.
+It is a persistent graph database, that can be queried via grpc (other means of interaction are in progress).
 Currently there is no GUI nor TUI.
 User interaction consist of internal tool [CDL-cli][CDL-cli].
-There are also basic replication ability built-in.
+There is also basic replication ability built-in.

 Interacts with:
 - nothing on its own